perladvent/perldotcom/content/article/interview-trying-to-catch-paul-leonerd-evans.md

 It already is just that.
 There are more features in Syntax::Keyword::Try than the "minimal viable product" part that I ported to core in [5.33](https://github.com/Perl/perl5/releases/tag/v5.33.7).
-Two main things come to mind -- the typed exception dispatch, and the `finally` blocks.
+Two main things come to mind—the typed exception dispatch, and the `finally` blocks.
 I've lately been looking at some `defer` syntax for a more general-purpose version of `finally`.